What is Luke’s position on Brexit?

 You can read a roundup of the 2018 Plymouth Brexit Summit here.

-The Second Annual Plymouth Brexit Summit was organised by Luke Pollard, MP for Plymouth Sutton and Devonport – bringing together the region’s political leaders from Westminster and Europe, along with the heads of local business and other sectors at the University of Plymouth’s Roland Levinsky Lecture Theatre in front of a lively audience.
+The Second Annual Plymouth Brexit Summit was organised by Luke Pollard – bringing together the region’s political leaders from Westminster and Europe, along with the heads of local business and other sectors at the University of Plymouth’s Roland Levinsky Lecture Theatre in front of a lively audience.

 At the Summit, Plymouth’s political and business leaders delivered a damning verdict about the city’s readiness for leaving the European Union.

 Boasting a list of high-profile speakers, Labour and Green Party South West and Gibraltar MEP’s Claire Moody and Molly Scott Cato gave their views from Europe.
 Neil Parish, Conservative MP for Tiverton and Honiton debated Labour Member of Parliament for Exeter, Ben Bradshaw on the impact of Brexit for the South West.